Fabric Glossary for Women's Lingerie

 - A state-of-the-art fiber with a hollow core to keep you warmer and drier by wicking moisture away.

-- This word comes from the French word "tricoter" which means to knit.
+- This word comes from the French word "tricoter," which means "to knit."
 Tricot is a finely knit fabric that stretches in both the lengthwise and crosswise directions.
 It was developed especially for the underwear industry and can be made from nylon, wool, rayon, silk, cotton or other fibers.

-- Ulta Sheer
+- Ultra Sheer

-- This term refers to the very light deniers which are very light transparency and high sheen.
+- This term refers to the very light deniers, which are very light transparency and high sheen.
 Usually made of 100% non-stretch nylon.
-Some lycra /nylon yarns of less than 8 denier can be ultra-sheer.
+Some Lycra/nylon yarns of less than 8 denier can be ultra-sheer.

 - Soft plush fabric with a close, dense pile.